RubyNixx/spotify_analysis_using_spotipy/README.md

 *    Full API access: Spotipy provides access to all endpoints of the Spotify Web API, allowing you to retrieve a wide range of music data

-*    User authorization support: The library supports both the Authorization Code flow and the Client Credentials flow for user authentication
+*    User authorisation support: The library supports both the Authorization Code flow and the Client Credentials flow for user authentication

 *    Lightweight and easy to use: Spotipy is designed to be a lightweight Python wrapper for the Spotify Web API, making it simple to integrate into your projects